To view an answer, simply click on the relevant question.

 The interview is conducted by the investigator.
 The interview is your opportunity to present your side of the story and to give the investigator information you believe is relevant to the matters under investigation.
 Usually interviews are audio recorded.
 You can ask for a copy of the transcript.

 It is not necessary for you to bring anything to the interview.
-However, if you have any documentation or other material (that you entitled to have) which you think may be relevant to the investigation such as; diary notes, emails, photos, footage, facebook print outs, text messages or any other relevant documentation, you can bring this to your interview.
+However, if you have any documentation or other material (that you’re entitled to have) which you think may be relevant to the investigation such as diary notes, emails, photos, footage, Facebook print outs, text messages or any other relevant documentation, you can bring this to your interview.

 No, unless the employer is legally compelled to release the report to you.
 The report belongs to the employer.
 Generally, you will not be advised of the outcome of the investigation as this information is confidential.
-Once you have attended your interview it is unlikely that you will hear anything further in relation to the matter.
+Once you have attended your interview it is unlikely that you will hear anything further in relation to the matter (unless you are the complainant or respondent).
 However, some workplaces do provide you with a short summary as long as it does not contravene a person’s privacy rights.